anujbohra23/Preda/README.md

 - It does **not provide diagnoses**
 - It does **not replace professional medical advice**
 - All condition matching results are based on **semantic similarity only**
+- Lab value extraction is automated and may not be 100% accurate — always verify against your original report
 - Always consult a qualified healthcare professional before making any health decisions

 In an emergency, call **911 (US) / 999 (UK) / 112 (EU)** immediately.

 ---

-*Built with Flask, PostgreSQL, sentence-transformers, FAISS, Ollama, ReportLab, and Docker.*
+*Built with Flask, PostgreSQL, sentence-transformers, FAISS, Ollama, faster-whisper, Chart.js, Flask-Babel, ReportLab, and Docker.*